Route Summarization Advantages and Disadvantages

 Route summarization provides the following advantages.

 - It reduces the size of routing tables.
-Routers store only summarized routes in the routing table instead of subnetted.
+Routers store only summarized routes in their routing tables, not subnetted routes.

 - Routers need less memory and processing power as they process fewer routes.